 At the heart of OMS is a self-management program for people with MS, devised to support their physical and mental health, based on clear, practical actions.

-Our vision is a world in which every person with MS is empowered to take control of their health, is making informed lifestyle choices and is living their fullest life possible
+Our vision is that people with MS feels empowered to take control of their health, are making informed lifestyle choices and living a full and healthy life.

 Our strategic goals to achieve our vision are to:

 We ensure people affected by MS are fully informed about evidence-based ways to help self-manage multiple sclerosis.